ptr727/PlexCleaner/README.md

 Note that hardware assisted encoding options are operating system, hardware, and tool version specific.
 Refer to the Jellyfin hardware acceleration [docs](https://jellyfin.org/docs/general/administration/hardware-acceleration/) for hints on usage.
-The example configurations are from documentation and minimal testing with Intel QuickSync on Windows only, please discuss and post working configurations in [Discussions](https://github.com/ptr727/PlexCleaner/discussions).
+The example configurations are from documentation and minimal testing with Intel QuickSync on Windows only, please discuss and post working configurations in [Discussions][discussions-link].

 ### FFmpeg Options